citizensadvice/design-system/CONTRIBUTING.md

 ## Release process

-Releasing a new npm package version is a two step process.
+Releasing a new npm package version is a three step process.

 ### 1. Prepare the release